The Gate Opens

 “Well, that gate was only as tall as Ess,” said Marian.
 “I don’t think you are getting over this thing, and I don’t see a handle anywhere.”

 Herbert looked over the gate and sighed.
-Marian was right; the whole thing was solid oak and iron connected at perfect seams to the brick wall on each side; and all of it was twice as high as any of them.
+His oldest sister was right; the whole thing was solid oak and seamed with iron plates to the brick wall on each side, all of it twice as high as any of them.

-Esther stepped closer, close enough to smell the old earth between the wood beams.
-She brushed her fingers along the peculiar designs and shapes.
-Dirt fell between her hands and the gate.
+Esther stepped closer, close enough to smell the old earth between the wooden beams.
+She brushed her fingers along the peculiar designs and shapes in the wood.
+Dirt scraped off between her nails.
 Marian watched and examined the strange shape with her.

 “Don’t touch it!”
 Marian warned.

-While the girls examined the worn images closely, Herbert busied himself around the corner of the gate,trying to locate another passage over the brick wall.
-The rhododendron, weeds, and shrubs covered most of what he saw, but he was sure it led on infinitely in each way.
+While the girls examined the worn images closely, Herbert busied himself around the corner of the gate, along the far stretching wall, for another way over.
+Rhododendron, muscadine, and shrubs covered most of what he saw, but he was sure it led on infinitely.
 Perhaps if he could climb a tree!
-But that thought frightened him when he imagined getting stuck on the far side.
-He banged his fist on the wall and wondered if he could climb the shrubbery and eroded blocks.
+But then the idea of getting stuck on the far side frightened him.
+He banged his fist on the wall.
+Maybe the shrubbery and eroded brick would hold him.

-Something was rubbing against his ankle; crouching down he found an oblong stone protruding from the wall, filthy, covered in dirt.
-He scraped the wet dirt from its ridges and blew the soot away; it was a delicate little thing, made of soapstone, about the size of his palm, shaped like the growling face and torso of a cougar.
-Surrounding the figurine was a flamboyant iron circle, similar to the gate’s appearance.
-It was a pretty thing; the sort of trinket that would impress his mother or sisters.
-But for Herbert, it did nothing more than give him a step-up to climb the wall.
+His ankle hit something hard protruding from the base of the wall.
+Crouching down, he found an oblong stone attached to it, filthy, covered in earth.
+He rubbed the damp dirt from its angles and blew the soot away.
+It was a delicate little thing, made of soapstone, about the size of his palm, shaped like the growling face and torso of a cougar.
+It was a pretty ornament, the sort of trinket that would impress his mother or sisters.
+But for Herbert, it did nothing more than give him a first step in climbing the wall.
 He placed his foot on the figurine and lunged upward, grasping and flailing at the vines for support.

 Ka-Chink!

-While he examined the broken figurine, a thunderclap roared from deep within the forest and shook so violently the trumpet vine fell off the wall and gate.
-Smoke, dirt, and ash erupted from underneath the doorframe and smothered the children in a gaseous cloud.
+A thunderclap roared from deep within the forest.
+The wall shook and swayed so violently that the trumpet vine and muscadine lattice fell from it like silly string.
+A plume of smoke, dirt, and ash erupted from beneath the gate.
+The children were smothered in a gaseous cloud.

-Herbert stretched out his arms and tripped his way back to his sisters in the cloud.“What is going on?”
-He shouted, stuffing the figurine under the back of his shirt.
+Herbert stretched out his arms and stumbled his way back to his sisters in the cloud.
+“What is going on?” he shouted, shuffling the figurine around to the back of his pants.

-“I don’t know, maybe—cough!—maybe I shouldn’t have touched it.
+“I don’t know, maybe—cough!—maybe I shouldn’t have touched that little lever.
 Or—I don’t know.”

-The children hadn’t a moment to consider its majesty because the earth continued to shake, albeit less powerful than before.
-A repetitive boom, like the rumble of a locomotive across an open plain, was thubbudy-thubbudy-thubbudying toward the gate; but it wasn’t a train or machine.
-It was the galloping feet of a gallant unicorn that tore through the gate and reared on its hind legs; a cotton white mane and tail draped across its fine jet black hair; the horn on its head glowed silver, like mercury, in the sunshine; its whinny thundered, and the kids cowered underneath its weight of glory.
-The beast took off north, galloping across their yard, veering slightly out into the street and cutting hard west along Happy Valley Road toward Maryville.
+The children hadn’t a moment to relish its majesty as the earth continued to tremble, albeit less violent as before.
+A repetitive boom, like the rumble of a locomotive across an open plain, was thubbudy-thubbudy-thubbudying toward the gate, but it was not train nor machine.
+It was the galloping, quaint hooves of a gallant and pale Little Deer, no taller than Esther, that tore through the gate and reared on its hind legs; a cotton-white hide and shimmering white antlers that sparkled like sunshine on water.
+Its bleat thundered, and the kids cowered under the weight of its glory.
+The beast took off north, dashing across their yard, veering slightly out into the street and cutting hard west along Happy Valley Road toward Maryville.

 “Oh, my Lord,” said Marian.